Big-Kotik/tzs-ever-bridge-ligo-contract/README.md

 ```
 ./compile_storage TRUSTED_FILENAME THRESHOLD DEPOSIT_ADDRESS ADMIN_ADDRESS
 ```
-* `TRUSTED_FILENAME` &ndash; path to file containing trusted addresses, one on each line
+* `TRUSTED_FILENAME` &ndash; path to file containing trusted addresses, one on each line.
+The file must not be empty.

   Example file: